cwi-swat/drambiguity/doc/Usage/Detection/Detection.md

 Investing a lot of work could lead to many similar ambiguities which are all solved in the same way.
 It is better to waste time on each specific instance by searching for a few instances only.

-After you have found a suitable amount of examples (say three), it is time to move on to the ((Diagnosis)) features of Dr Ambiguity.
+After you have found a suitable amount of examples (say three), it is time to move on to the ((Diagnostics)) features of Dr Ambiguity.